 If you can't call ahead, at least practice a "script" with your child for politely refusing a food she can't (or really doesn't want to) eat.
 For instance, she could say, "I'm allergic to corn, but I'd love some of that broccoli!"

 In case your child is offered an unfamiliar food.
 And warn her that she'll have to make do with what's been served unless her hosts offer an alternative.
 "I tell my daughters that they can't demand cereal if they don't like the meal.
 They can always eat again when they're back home," says Ingram.

 Ask her to find one thing about the meal to compliment, even if she was less than thrilled with the rest of the spread.

 If you're the host

-Consider making more than two side dishes so even choosy kids can find something they like.
+- Consider making more than two side dishes so even choosy kids can find something they like.